TestingWithFrank/testingwithfrank.github.com/index.md

 ---
 layout: default
-title: Painless iOS Testing With Cucumber
+title: Painless iOS and Mac Testing With Cucumber
 ---

 **Frank** allows you to write structured text test/acceptance